Religion in New Zealand: Religious affiliation

 New Zealand censuses have collected data on religious affiliation since 1851.
 Statistics New Zealand (the state agency that collects statistics on religion and other demographics) state that:

-One complication in interpreting religious affiliation data in New Zealand is the large proportion who object to answering the question – roughly 313,000 respondents in 2018.
+One complication in interpreting religious affiliation data in New Zealand is the large proportion who do not answer the question—roughly 313,000 respondents in 2018.
 Most reporting of percentages is based on the total number of responses, rather than the total population.

-In the early 20th century New Zealand census data indicates that the vast majority of New Zealanders affiliated with Christianity.
+In the early 20th century, New Zealand census data indicates that the vast majority of New Zealanders affiliated with Christianity.
 The total percentages in the 1921 non-Māori census were: 45% Anglicans, 19.9% Presbyterians, 13.6% Catholics, 9.5% Methodists and 11.2% Others.
-Statistics for Māori in particular became available only from 1936, with 35.8% Anglicans, 19.9% Rātana, 13.9% Catholics, 7.2% Ringatū, 7.1% Methodists, 6.5% Latter-day Saints, 1.3% Methodists and 8.3% Others recorded at this census.
+Statistics for Māori in particular became available only from 1936, with 35.8% Anglicans, 19.9% Rātana, 13.9% Catholics, 7.2% Ringatū, 7.1% Methodists, 6.5% Latter-day Saints, 1.3% Methodists and 8.3% others recorded at this census.

 Religious affiliation statistics

 The table below is based on religious affiliation data recorded at the last four censuses for usually resident people.
-Figures and percentages may not add to 100 percent as it is possible for people to state more than one religion.
+Figures and percentages may not add to 100 per cent as it is possible for people to state more than one religion.
 The trend indicators are based on the change in percentage of the population, not the number of adherents.

 The 2018 census had an unusually low (83%) response rate.
 Statistics New Zealand subsequently calculated the 2018 census statistics based on the combination of 2018 census responses (82.9%), 2013 census responses (8.2%) and imputation (8.8%).
 The reported results are deemed to be high quality, but are not completely reliable.